Public Disclosure of Intellectual Property

 - Faculty meetings — again, as long as they are attended only by University employees.

-- Confidential submissions for manuscript publications — but only prior to acceptance and on-line or print publications of the manuscript.
+- Confidential submissions for manu publications — but only prior to acceptance and on-line or print publications of the manu.

 - Unfunded government grant applications — proposals submitted to government agencies that have not yet been accepted for funding.